Act for the Development of Tourism

 Article 14

-The competent authorities may, according to law, apply for the requisition of private land or the use of public land to be utilized as the ground on which public facilities are to be constructed so as to meet the construction demand for developing tourism industry.
+The competent authorities may, according to the law, apply for the requisition of private land or the use of public land to be utilized as the ground on which public facilities are to be constructed so as to meet the construction demand for developing the tourism industry.

 Article 15

 The central administrative authority may apply for the requisition of private land within designated scenic spots.
-If such land is publicly owned, the central administrative authority may apply for the transfer of use according to law, or the development and utilization of such land in cooperation with the authority managing the land.
+If such land is publicly owned, the central administrative authority may apply for the transfer of use according to the law, or the development and utilization of such land in cooperation with the authority managing the land.

 Article 16